Concluding an Enquiry: SA Legislation: Calculating the Amount of Tax on an SA Partial or Final Closure Notice

 A self assessment may be a positive (payable) or a negative (repayable) figure

-Your enquiry closure amendment amends the return in terms of the tax.
+Your enquiry closure amendment amends the return in terms of the tax whether resulting from a partial or final closure notice.
 Such a figure must take into account any tax deducted at source and tax credits which fall to be included in the self assessment under Subsection 1(b).

 A statement in terms of an amount of tax which does not distinguish between its constituent parts is sufficient to satisfy the statutory requirement.